87439247/pinpoint-resteasy-plugin/README.md

 # Classes for detecting application server type.
 Comma separated list of fully qualified class names.
 Wildcard not supported.
 profiler.resteasy.bootstrap.main=org.greg.resteasy.Main
 </code></pre>
 See the sample project for [resteasy-netty 3](https://github.com/auslides/netty-resteasy-spring) or [resteasy-netty 4](https://github.com/auslides/netty4-resteasy-spring) for details.

+3. For displaying the proper resteasy icons on the server map, the related icons in the images directory must be configured for Pinpoint Web, see ["4, Adding Images"](https://github.com/naver/pinpoint/wiki/Pinpoint-Plugin-Developer-Guide#4-adding-images) in [Pinpoint Plugin Developer Guide](https://github.com/naver/pinpoint/wiki/Pinpoint-Plugin-Developer-Guide).
+To easy the work, we build  [one](https://github.com/auslides/repository/raw/master/public/pinpoint/pinpoint-web-1.6.0-RC2.war) .